Azure/Azure-Sentinel/DataConnectors/AWS-S3/AwsRequiredPolicies.md

 # AWS require polices
-The required policise for AWS S3 connectors. please note to replac the *{place holder}* values in the policies
+The required policies for AWS S3 connectors. please note to replac the *${place holder}* values in the policies

 ##  common polices
 These policies are required for all S3 connectors.